jasonwei20/jasonwei20.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
 My name is Jason.
 I'm a third-year undergraduate student at Dartmouth College, studying Computer Science.
 I'm interested in deep learning and computer vision.
 I work with [Saeed Hassanpour](https://www.hassanpourlab.com/) on deep learning for medical image analysis.
-I also work part-time for Protago Labs, an artificial intelligence company based in my hometown in Virginia.
-Last spring, I interned at Oracle's internet intelligence office.

-I'm currently studying abroad at the Technical University of Denmark (DTU) in Lyngby, Denmark.

 <html>
 <head>